Learn to Lead Through Crisis Situations by Earning Your Degree in Homeland Security and Emergency Management

 - UNV-108, University Success in the College of Education: 4

 Graduates of Grand Canyon University will be able to construct rhetorically effective communications appropriate to diverse audiences, purposes, and occasions (English composition, communication, critical reading, foreign language, sign language, etc.).
 Students are required to take 3 credits of English grammar or composition.

-- UNV-104, 21st Century Skills: Communication and Information Literacy: 4 credits
+- UNV-104, 21st Century Skills: Communication and Information Literacy: 4

-- ENG-105, English Composition I: 4 credits
+- ENG-105, English Composition I: 4

 - ENG-106, English Composition II: 4

 Graduates of Grand Canyon University will be able to express aspects of Christian heritage and worldview.
 Students are required to take CWV-101/CWV-301.

 - CWV-101, Christian Worldview: 4

 - CWV-301, Christian Worldview: 4

 Graduates of Grand Canyon University will be able to use various analytic and problem-solving skills to examine, evaluate, and/or challenge ideas and arguments (mathematics, biology, chemistry, physics, geology, astronomy, physical geography, ecology, economics, theology, logic, philosophy, technology, statistics, accounting, etc.).
 Students are required to take 3 credits of intermediate algebra or higher.

-- MAT-154, Applications of College Algebra: 4 credits
+- MAT-154, Applications of College Algebra: 4

-- MAT-144, College Mathematics: 4 credits
+- MAT-144, College Mathematics: 4

-- PHI-105, 21st Century Skills: Critical Thinking and Problem Solving: 4 credits
+- PHI-105, 21st Century Skills: Critical Thinking and Problem Solving: 4

 - BIO-220, Environmental Science: 4

-Graduates of Grand Canyon University will be able to demonstrate awareness and appreciation of and empathy for differences in arts and culture, values, experiences, historical perspectives, and other aspects of life (psychology, sociology, government, Christian studies, Bible, geography, anthropology, economics, political science, child and family studies, law, ethics, crosscultural studies, history, art, music, dance, theater, applied arts, literature, health, etc.).
+Graduates of Grand Canyon University will be able to demonstrate awareness and appreciation of and empathy for differences in arts and culture, values, experiences, historical perspectives, and other aspects of life (psychology, sociology, government, Christian studies, Bible, geography, anthropology, economics, political science, child and family studies, law, ethics, cross-cultural studies, history, art, music, dance, theater, applied arts, literature, health, etc.).
 If the predefined course is a part of the major, students need to take an additional course.

-- HIS-144, U.S. History Themes: 4 credits
+- HIS-144, U.S. History Themes: 4

-- PSY-102, General Psychology: 4 credits
+- PSY-102, General Psychology: 4

 - SOC-100, Everyday Sociology: 4

-* Please note that this list may contain programs that are not presently offered as program availability may vary depending on class size, enrollment and other contributing factors.
-If you are interested in a program listed herein please first contact your University Counselor for the most current information regarding availability of the program.
+* Please note that this list may contain programs and courses not presently offered, as availability may vary depending on class size, enrollment and other contributing factors.
+If you are interested in a program or course listed herein please first contact your University Counselor for the most current information regarding availability.

 * Please refer to the Academic Catalog for more information.
-Program subject to change.
+Programs or courses subject to change.